Wood Baseball Bats and Billets

 Model AP5 - Shown in Ash with natural barrel and handle Weight rating: MEDIUM ENDLOADED

-Model 243 - Shown in Ash with natural handle and flamed barrel Weight rating: MEDIUM ENDLOADED
+Model 243 - Shown in Maple with black stained handle, white stripe and orange barrel Weight rating: MEDIUM ENDLOADED

 This traditional model 243 is probably the 2nd most popular bat in use today.